prakashlab/octopi-driver-board/Parts/Octopi.pretty/README.md

 # Octopi.pretty

-Footprints for one-off components for the Octopi Driver Stack
+KiCad footprints for one-off components for the Octopi Driver Stack

 ## License